jborean93/PSOpenAD/docs/en-US/Get-OpenADGroupMember.md

 + `DomainController`: This is set to the domain controller that processed the request

++ `QueriedGroup`: The distinguished name of the group this object is a member of

 Any explicit attributes requested through `-Property` are also present on the object.

 If an LDAP attribute on the underlying object did not have a value set but was explicitly requested then the property will be set to `$null`.